For some Americans, hunting is a family tradition – a way to spend time together outdoors and build a greater appreciation for nature.

 For others, it's a sustainable way to put healthy food on the table.
 Many young people today are interested in taking up hunting as a way of getting fresh, local food and knowing exactly where it came from.
 Learn how to turn wild game into a tasty meal.

 Hunting is also about conservation.
 The majority of funding for state fish and wildlife agencies comes directly from hunters, anglers, and shooting sports enthusiasts.
-Hunters pay their way through licenses, permits, and other fees ($796 million annually).
-In addition, every purchase of a box of ammunition, a firearm, or archery gear includes a fee (called an "excise tax") that helps fund state fish and wildlife programs – more than $371 million in 2011 alone.
+Hunters pay their way through licenses, permits, and other fees.
+In addition, every purchase of a box of ammunition, a firearm, or archery gear includes a fee (called an "excise tax") that helps fund state fish and wildlife programs.
+From 2015 through 2019, these taxes and fees raised an average of $751 million per year for conservation.
 It was sportsmen who developed this "user pay" system.
 Without these funds, state agencies would effectively cease to operate, which would affect outdoor recreation opportunities for all residents and visitors.

 Hunting plays an important part in state wildlife management.
 Sportsmen help keep wildlife healthy by balancing wildlife populations with available habitat.
 For example, humans are the only remaining "predators" for white-tailed deer in many parts of the country – an overly populous species that was endangered just a century ago.
 Restoration programs funded by sportsmen helped this species recover.